iw-tom/policies/ISO-27001/disciplinary/readme.md

 ## Grievance Policy

-We want Infinity Works to be a great place to work and aim to create a positive work environment.
-If you have a grievance about something or someone at Infinity Works you should let us know and we’ll try to solve it as soon as we can.
+We want Opus Works to be a great place to work and aim to create a positive work environment.
+If you have a grievance about something or someone at Opus Works you should let us know and we’ll try to solve it as soon as we can.
 Most grievances can be resolved quickly and informally though discussion with your Advocate, Account Manager, Line Manager or a Director.
 However if this does not resolve the problem you may initiate the formal procedure set out here.
 This procedure applies to all employees regardless of length of service.
 It does not apply to contractors.

 1. Step 1: Written Grievance